 A Shaken Snow Globe: Reflections on August and Overdose Awareness Month

 When people talk about overdose, they often focus on the statistics or the warning signs.
 But those numbers don’t capture what it’s like to live through the unraveling.
 To watch someone you love disappear one lie at a time.
-To search the streets, driven by panic and hope, only to be met with silence.
-To feel your life bending under the weight of fear, and still keep trying to believe that love might be enough.
+To search the streets, driven by panic, only to be met with silence.
+To feel your life bending under the weight of fear and still keep trying to believe that love might be enough.

 It wasn't.